addshore/mediawiki-docker-dev/README.md

 https://docs.docker.com/compose/install/

-On linux you will have to add your user to the docker group: https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo#477554
+If you don't want to run the container as root, you will have to add your user to the docker group: https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo#477554

 #### 2) Clone this repository